budak7273/ArmorModules/README.md

 By the power of [MAM Enhancer](https://ficsit.app/mod/EPUmESEWaBCk4n), you can view what modules are going to do before you unlock them!
 Simply select a MAM node in the tree, and MAM Enhancer will display a description of the node on the right, as well as allow you to view tooltips of the items you need to submit, or click on them to open them in your Item Codex.

-If you want to see a module's description again, you can always come back to the MAM,search it in the Item Codex (press X) or Quick Search (press U).
+If you want to see a module's description again, you can always come back to the MAM, search it in the Item Codex (press X) or Quick Search (press U).
 More methods are described below in the *More Details* section further down on the page.

 ### Installing Modules